gnolang/game-of-realms/README.md

 If you want to stack ATOM rewards and play a key role in the success of Gno.land and web3, read more about Game of Realms or open a [PR](https://github.com/gnolang/gno/) today.

+⚠️ We ask that you tag your PR with the GoR label!

 ## Phase I. (ongoing)

 <details>